-Editor’s note: This article is the first of a two-part series about pastors and depression.
-See sbclife.net and the Pre-Convention 2019 print issue for the next installment.
+Editor’s note: This article is the second of a two-part series about pastors and depression.
+See the previous installment here or in the Winter 2018 print issue.

 Tony Rose is pastor of LaGrange Baptist Church in LaGrange, Kentucky, and served as chairman of the Executive Committee’s Mental Health Advisory Group, 2014–2015.